open/close all folders

-- Donkey Kong Country used an Exit sign for the first game, a target that has to be jumped on for the second game, and a flag for the third game.
+- Donkey Kong Country uses an Exit sign for the first game, a target that has to be jumped on for the second game, and a flag for the third game.
 Returns and Tropical Freeze both use floating barrels with star icons.

 - In Elasto Mania, levels are completed by touching the spinning flower after collecting all the apples.

 - James Pond has exit pipes; James Pond 2 has an exit marker shaped like barber pole with a siren on it (you can only exit when it's flashing); James Pond 3 has the same barber poles, but modified into communication devices.